 (4) The contents of any report file shall be confidential and exempt from public disclosure, except that it may be reviewed:

 (i) By the licensee involved or his or her counsel or authorized representative who submits any additional exculpatory or explanatory statements or other information, which statements or information shall be included in the file; or

 (ii) By the chief administrative officer, a representative of the board, or investigator of the board, who shall be assigned to review the activities of a licensed physician assistant.

 (5) Upon determination that a report is without merit, the board's records shall be purged of information relating to the report.

 (6) If any person refuses to furnish a required report, the board may petition the superior court of any county in which the person resides or is found, and the court shall issue to the person an order to furnish the required report.
 Any failure to obey the order shall be punished by the court as a civil contempt is punished.

-(7) Every individual medical association, medical society, physician assistant professional organization, health care facility, health maintenance organization, peer review board, medical service bureau, health insurance carrier or agent, professional standards review organization, and agency of the federal, state, or local government shall be immune from civil liability, whether direct or derivative, for providing information in good faith to the board pursuant to this statute or the regulations outlined in subdivision (1) or requirements of subdivision (2) of this section.
+(7) Every individual medical association, medical society, physician-assistant professional organization, healthcare facility, health-maintenance organization, peer-review board, medical-service bureau, health insurance carrier or agent, professional-standards review organization, and agency of the federal, state, or local government shall be immune from civil liability, whether direct or derivative, for providing information in good faith to the board pursuant to this statute or the regulations outlined in subsection (1) or requirements of subsection (2).